 Wash and polish the boat.
 Apply antifouling under the waterline.
 Check that all valves in the hull are working and that the hoses are properly fastened.
 Check the through hull fitting at the shaft and its oil level.
-Control all couplings and fittings. properly fastened.
-Check the through hull fitting at the shaft and its oil level.
 Control all couplings and fittings.
-Check the through hull fitting at the shaft and its oil level.
-Control all couplings and fittings. couplings and fittings.
 Check the engine feet (Adjustments on the engine feet/fundaments must only be performed by authorized personnel!).
 Check the fuel system (fuel fittings and hoses - replace if necessary).
 Control the new oil level (the oil must be changed; creamy brown or gray engine or drive oil has water in it - call a mechanic).
 Control the new gear oil level (the oil must be changed).
 Control the fuel filter and change it if necessary.
 Control the fuel system and fasten all couplings and fittings.
 Check the water separator.
 Check that bottom valves for seawater cooling is open.
 Check/measure the capacities, cables and cable shoes Check for potential frost damages: 1. inspect non-metallic through-hulls - they can get brittle and winter ice can crack or loosen them.
-2. look for hoses that have been forced off or split from freezing.
+1 2. look for hoses that have been forced off or split from freezing.
 Look for any damages or leakages or potential hazard.
 Close all draining plugs.
-Check that all filters are airtight (freshwater filter, shower pump filter, toilet water inlet).
+Check that all filters are airtight (freshwater filter, shower pump filter, 1 toilet water inlet).
 Check that pipes and water taps are closed.
 Check the hoses and other joints.
 Replace the batteries and refill the water level.
 Check the propeller, the propeller nut and the splint pin.
 Check the steering function before the boat is placed on water.
 Inspect anchor.
 Take off the canopy and ventilate the boat thoroughly.
 Clean the canopy.
 Clean all textiles according to the manuals.
 Stainless steel is not maintenance free and should be polished together with the boat.
 Control that the instruments and navigation lights are functioning.

 Check charts and maps.

-Check the boat trailer (trailer tires, frame, wheel bearings, trailer's lights and tags).
+Check the boat trailer (trailer tires, frame, wheel bearings, trailer's

+lights and tags).

 Check your safety equipment.

 Inspect your life jackets (If any life jacket is damaged, replace it.).

 Check flares (Buy new flares if their expiration dates have passed.).

 Check fire extinguishers (Make sure the fire extinguisher is properly charged.).

-Check the first-aid kit (Replace anything that was used last season and check the expiration dates.).
+Check the first-aid kit (Replace anything that was used last season

+and check the expiration dates.).

+and theth the expiration dates.).

+1